Sun Conference: Former affiliate members

-The Sun had two former affiliate members, both were private schools:
+The Sun had three former affiliate members, all of them were private schools:

 For the 2014 and 2015 football seasons, Edward Waters and Point joined the conference.
 All six members moved to the Mid-South Conference for the 2016 season.
 With the exception of Point, which participates in the Appalachian Division, these teams plus Faulkner University now form the Sun Division of the Mid-South Conference.